Background

 the project they have found an alternative location.

-On the basis that all of the above tenants take units, Millco has a single unit left to let and
+On the basis that all of the above prospects take units, Millco has a single unit left to let and

 #WoodberryDown #CommunitySpace #BlockD #Hartingtons #Hackney #WoodberryDownRegeneration #CommunityHub #WDCO #NorthLondon #LocalFirst